 3.1 Weight and Ergonomics

 Impact Driver: Generally lighter, impact drivers usually weigh between 2.5 to 3.5 pounds.
 This reduced weight makes them handier for prolonged use.
-For instance, the Ryobi P238 is notable for its ergonomic grip, allowing you to work comfortably for hours on end.
+For instance, the Ryobi P238 Is notable for its ergonomic grip, allowing you to work comfortably for hours on end.

 Drill: Drills, with their additional components like speed settings and clutches, tend to be more substantial.
 The Black+Decker LDX120C, while slightly bulkier, is versatile and can handle a variety of projects, making it a reliable option in many situations.